villekf/OMEGA-doc/docs/source/installation.rst

 MATLAB
 ^^^^^^

+Ignore this section if you intend to only use Python.

 Simply download and install MATLAB for Windows.
 Any version from 2009b and up should work, but the latest version is always recommended.
 Some features require 2016b so it is recommended to use at least that.
 If you are using an older version, however, you should use 64-bit version as 32-bit version is not supported.

 Image processing toolbox and parallel computing toolbox are used for some specific features.
 However, (slower) fallback alternatives are used if these toolboxes are not found in most cases.
 The only function that requires image processing toolbox is the anisotropic diffusion MRP prior when using either implementation 1 or 4.
 Due to this, it does not work on Octave.
 A warning is produced if AD-MRP prior is used without the toolbox.
 Parallel computing toolbox is used, if available, when using arc correction.

 Octave
 ^^^^^^

+Ignore this section if you intend to only use Python or MATLAB.

 Simply download the `binary installer for Octave <https://www.gnu.org/software/octave/download.html#ms-windows>`_ and install the software (Windows-64, though the large data version should work as well). io, image, and statistics packages are required for some features, but are easy to install with the following commands in the Octave user interface: